akosgarai/game/README.md

 - Type - grassland
 - Resources - list of resources, that are availeable on the area
 - Building - it's a kind of structure.
 It will be used to transform basic resources to better stuff.
-- AddResource(\*resource.Resource) error - It increases the number of our Resource.Name amount with Resource.Amount or inserts the new Resource to the Resources.
+- AddResource(interfaces.Resource) error - It increases the number of our Resource.Name amount with Resource.Amount or inserts the new Resource to the Resources.
 - Build(Building) error - It replaces the current area.Building with the given Structure.
-- getResourceByName(string) (resource.Resource, error) - Returns the Resource object if we have Resource.Name resource, or returns error if we haven't.
+- getResourceIndexByName(string) (int, error) - Returns the index of Resource object (in resources) if we have Resource.Name resource, or returns error if we haven't.
 - Harvest() error - Modifies the amount of resources, according to the Building.

 ### planet